 Koh Kong Bridge

-The 1.9 kilometres Koh Kong Bridge was officially declared open on 4th April 2002 by Prime Minister Hun Sen. This magnificent 8 million dollar masterpiece of technology links Koh Kong with Thailand's south-west promoting tourism, investment and trade, as well as reducing travelling-time to Phnom Penh.
-However, this new wide laterite highway built by the Thai Army, requires 4 tricky ferry crossings and is not recommenced during the rainy-season.
+The 1.9-km Koh Kong Bridge was officially opened on 4th April 2002 by Prime Minister Hun Sen. This magnificent 8 million-dollar technological masterpiece links Koh Kong with Thailand's south-west promoting tourism, investment and trade, as well as reducing travelling-time to Phnom Penh.

 Phnom Meas Viewpoint

 Sihanoukville is not exactly southeast Asia's answer to Las Vegas but it does offer a few venues for those who enjoy to throw the dice and play footsie with Lady Luck.
-Presently there are four hotels offer gamblers their favourite games: blackjack, roulette, baccarat, gaming machines, and poker.
+There are several hotels offering gamblers their favourite games: blackjack, roulette, baccarat, gaming machines, and poker.

-Sihanoukville's (and Cambodia's) longest-running casino is the Holiday Palace Casino (in which you could stay during our five days Cambodia Paradise Beach Tour Package), across from Victory Beach while the aptly-named Fortune Casino (formerly the Golden Palace Casino) has undergone a complete renovation and is the largest gaming venue in town.
-Meanwhile, the new kid on the block is Kampong Som City.
-Another gaming venue in which to try your luck is the Sokha Vegas in the Sokha Resort, Sihanoukville's premier seaside resort.
+Sihanoukville's (and Cambodia's) longest-running casino is the Holiday Palace Casino, across from Victory Beach.
+Many new casinos have opened and among the great gaming venues in which to try your luck is the Sokha Vegas in the Sokha Resort, Sihanoukville's premier seaside resort.

 Wat Leu Temple

-Situated on a hill 1.5 km northwest of Sihanoukville, Wat Leu is perhaps not as dramatic a structure as Siem Reap’s ancient temples, but is nonetheless worth a visit.
-Its striking, colourful main building resembles a pagoda in style, and is surrounded by interesting artefacts, including a three-headed carved white elephant and a huge black statue of the Lord Buddha.
+The striking, colourful main building resembles a pagoda in style and is surrounded by interesting artefacts, including a three-headed carved white elephant and a huge black statue of the Lord Buddha.
 The hilltop location is also quiet and peaceful, and offers spectacular views across the city, particularly at sunset.